SparseOpt/sparseopt.github.io/_pages/about.md

 ## Welcome to SparseOpt

 <div style="text-align:justify">
 <b>SparseOpt</b> is a specialized computational platform for sparse and step optimization.
-The current release encompasses the following solvers, each available in both Matlab and Python implementations, to support various related optimization applications.
+The current release provides the following solvers, each available in both Matlab and Python implementations, to support various related optimization applications.
 </div>

 <p style="line-height: 2;"></p>